mathew-j-davis/shuttle/readme.md

 Throttling system monitors available disk space in all relevant directories and prevents processing when space is low to avoid filling up disks.

 ### Logging and Notifications
+- Comprehensive logging with configurable levels to syslog and file
+- Hierarchy logging shows call chains in DEBUG mode using `@with_logger` decorator
-Comprehensive logging with configurable levels and email notifications for errors, suspect files, and process completion.
+- Email notifications for errors, suspect files, and process completion
+- Logger injection pattern provides consistent logging across all modules

 ### Concurrency and Single Instance
 - Uses `ProcessPoolExecutor` for parallel file processing